 People are moving to the Raleigh / Cary Metro area to go to one of the more than 20 Universities and Colleges we have in the area… and after graduation, they often stay in the Triangle because we have jobs.
 As folks are ready to put down roots and buy a home in Raleigh, they need to know how those Student Loans might affect them when they apply for a mortgage.

-Whether it is a USDA Home Loan, an FHA Loan, or a VA Mortgage Loan – if you have have existing student loans, first off they need to be current.
+Whether it is a USDA Home Loan, an FHA Loan, or a VA Mortgage Loan – if you have existing student loans, first off they need to be current.
 If you are past due – call TODAY and see what can be done to create a payment plan.
 Once you’ve made 6 to 7 payments on the new plan – you will be closer to being able to buy a home in NC.

-The USDA Loan Program is very popular among recent graduates, and a couple reasons are because there’s not a down payment requirement and it is the simplest home loan to get with credit scores of 620 being used to qualify.
+The USDA Loan Program is very popular among recent graduates, and a couple of reasons are because there’s not a down payment requirement and it is the simplest home loan to get with credit scores of 620 being used to qualify.

 Because you don’t need to fork out a ton of cash to get into the USDA Home Loan Program it has gotten VERY popular over the last few years… and it’s our understanding that Johnston County, NC is one of the HIGHEST Counties in the Country when it comes to people who buy a house using the USDA Rural Development Loan!